terry-koo/terry-koo/README.md

-- 👋 Hi, I’m @terry-koo from Korea
+- 👋 Hi, I’m @terry-koo from South Korea
 - 📫 How to reach me xpflxhfl94@naver.com

 <!---